vmware-archive/postfacto/deployment/README.md

 1. Your TKG cluster has a network load balancer install (eg. [Metallb](https://metallb.universe.tf/installation/))

+1. Your TKG cluster has an already defined storage class to be used for persistent volumes.

 1. Ask your administrator for the credentials for the cluster on which you want to run postfacto

     ```bash